Logan-Mui/Logan-Mui/README.md

 - 👋 Hello!
-I’m @Logan-Mui.
+I’m Logan-Mui.
 - 👀 I’m interested in a internship for the upcoming Year!
-(January 2025 - August 2025)
+(May 2025 - December 2025)
-- 🌱 I’m currently learning Shell Scripting.
+- 🌱 I’m currently interested in learning AWS, as well as Azure development tools.
 - 💞️ I’m looking to collaborate on any projects, contact me if you're interested.
-- 📫 How to reach me: Email please.